shellrent/kraken-client/README.md

 $krakenHandler->addHideDataKey( 'KEY_CLI_ACCESS' );
 ```

+By default the package does not send the information of the logged in user, they can be added by setting `userDataGetter` property in the configuration object, with a callable that returns this information

+For more details see [phalcon customization](#customization-phalcon)

 ### Logger Usage (Phalcon)

 It is possible to send single reports and logs via KrakenLogger using `KrakenService`: